WorldViews/WVTours/README.md

 Then in a browser access http://localhost/wvtours.html

-# Database Format
+# Database Access and File Format

 The database consists of a master file called tours_data.json which lists the collection of tours together with a limitted amount of metadata for each tour.
 Additionally each tour has a separate JSON path file listing the paths and timing.
 Some of the paths included here were produced by experiments with robots or various camera systems, and contain extraneous metadata.
-For the purposes of this application the only metadata for each tour is its id, description, and dataURL for accessing the path
+For the purposes of this application the relevant metadata are the fields shown here

 | Field      |    Meaning      |
 |------------|-----------------|